Jarrod Sammis

-Jarrod E. Sammis (born 1989 or 1990) is an American politician who served in the Vermont House of Representatives from 2023 to 2025, representing the Rutland-3 district, which includes Castleton.
-Initially elected as a member of the Republican Party, he switched to the Libertarian Party in May 2023.
+Jarrod E. Sammis (born July 2, 1990) is an American politician who served in the Vermont House of Representatives from 2023 to 2025, representing the Rutland-3 district, which includes Castleton.
+Initially elected as a member of the Republican Party, he switched to the Libertarian Party in May 2023, becoming the sole Libertarian Party legislator in the entire United States during his term.